Table of Contents

 (>>?) to let us chain together

-we can chain functions returning Maybe together
+next, we can chain functions returning Maybe

-indefinitely.
-The body of (>>?)
+together indefinitely.
+The body of

-hides the details of whether the functions we pass in are
+(>>?) hides the details of whether

 Useful as (>>?) was for